klebgenomics/KoSC-surface-antigen-loci/README.md

 #### K loci

-The K locus database comprises 88 distinct loci:
+As of v1.0 the K locus database comprises 88 distinct loci:

 - KL1 corresponds to the K locus of strain K15g, for which the capsule locus and polysaccharide structure was previously [described](https://doi.org/10.1134/s0006297925601935).
-- K loci KL26, KL29, KL41, KL66, KL70 and KL74 correspond to the originally defined _Klebsiella_ serotype reference strains, KL26, KL29, KL41, KL66, KL70 and KL74, respectively.
+- K loci KL26, KL29, KL41, KL66, KL70 and KL74 correspond to the originally defined _Klebsiella_ serotype reference strains, KL26, KL29, KL41, KL66, KL70 and KL74, respectively (sequences described [here](https://doi.org/10.1038/srep15573)).
 These strains have been broadly assumed as _K. pneumoniae_ but are now known to be members of the KoSC.
-- All other loci were defined from DNA sequence data on the basis of gene content, and numbered arbitrarily.
+- All other loci were defined from DNA sequence data on the basis of gene content, and numbered arbitrarily as described in [Aschcroft/McGarry et al. bioRxiv 2026](https://doi.org/10.64898/2026.07.16.739023)).

 > [!Note]
 > Insertion sequences (IS) are excluded from this database since we assume that the ancestral sequence was likely IS-free and IS transposase genes are not specific to the K locus.